W4KRL/SolarPowerMonitor/README.md

 * Use Arduino IDE menu item *Sketch | Include Library | Manage libraries...* to add these sensor libraries:
    - hp_BH1750 by Stefan Armborst
    - Adafruit INA219 by Adafruit
-* Open a ThingSpeak channel at [www.ThingSpeak.com](https://thingspeak.com/) and configure it as described in the firmware ThingSpeak_config.h file.
+* Open a ThingSpeak channel at [www.ThingSpeak.com](https://thingspeak.com/) and configure it as described in the firmware ThingSpeak_config.h file and the ThingSpeak Definition table below.
 * Enter your Wi-Fi and ThingSpeak information in the ThingSpeak_config.h file as described below.
 * Save yor sketch.
 Connect your computer to the D1 Mini micro USB port.
 Verify that the D1 Mini serial port is recognized.
 * Set the switch on the charger board to the position opposite the **RUN** position.
 This is the **PROG** position but it is unlabelled.